Ferdi265/cxx-ring-buffer/README.md

 # cxx-ring-buffer

-a small implementation of a C++ ring-buffer container wrapper and STL-style iterators.
+a small header-only implementation of a C++ ring-buffer container wrapper and STL-style iterators.

 ## Overview